Where Do Registered Nurses Work? 11 Places You Didn't Know About

 Transport nurses provide emergency care for patients who are en route to a healthcare facility.
 This might include patients being transported via ambulance or those who are airlifted to receive critical care.
 These individuals typically treat life-threatening conditions, so it’s imperative for transport nurses to be able to think critically and remain calm under pressure.

 7. Publication companies

-Some experienced RNs looking for a change of pace may move on to become nursing writers, consultants or historians.
+While not a particularly common path, some experienced RNs looking for a change of pace may move on to become nursing writers, consultants or historians.
 These nurses may be involved in writing, editing and proofreading technical material for an educational textbook or a biomedical research project.
-They may even work as a script consultant for television shows and movies featuring nurses.
+They may even work as a script consultant for television shows or movies featuring nurses.

 8. Missionary clinics

-Missionary nurses work all over the world in clinics or hospitals that are often owned and operated by missional organizations.
-As a missionary nurse, you will get to share your faith while giving vital care and medical education to people of another culture.
+Missionary nurses work all over the world in clinics or hospitals that are often owned and operated by religious organizations.
+As a missionary nurse, you will get to share your faith while providing vital care and medical education to people of another culture.